-The GED is currently offered in three languages: English, Spanish and French.
-Many people take the GED in Spanish every year; however, individuals taking the test in a language other than English may be required to take an additional ESL (English as a second language) test.
+The GED is currently offered in three languages: English, Spanish, and French.
+Many people take the GED in Spanish every year.
+However, individuals taking the test in a language other than English may be required to take an additional ESL (English as a second language) test.
 Whether or not a person is required to take the ESL test is determined by the state education board that administers the GED exam.

 While many testing centers administer the exam in Spanish, some do not.
 Candidates should contact their local testing center to see if the Spanish version of the GED is available.
-If the GED isn't offered in Spanish at a particular testing center, you will be directed to a testing center that does offer the Spanish version.
+If the GED isn't offered in Spanish at a particular testing center, you'll be directed to a testing center that does offer the Spanish version.

 GED ESL Exam

 The ESL exam focuses on situations an English speaker would likely encounter on a day-to-day basis.
 Questions combine forms, charts, advertisements, fliers, and schedules.
 Common topics include employment, child care, personal health, employee information, and consumer information.
 Education topics are also frequently encountered on the test.

 Approximately 75% of the test questions involve literacy, requiring test takers to read a passage of text and report information.
 Answers for these questions are found in the original passage.
 Interpretive questions, which make up the remaining 25% of the exam, require test takers to read a passage and reach a conclusion about the passage.
 For instance, test takers may be asked to reflect on a passage's main idea, word usage, or intended audience.